 (Abu Dawud: 2357)

-Above-mentioned is an authentic Iftar Dua and mentioned Hadith is Sahih.
+The abovementioned is an authentic Iftar Dua and mentioned Hadith is Sahih.
 First preference should be given to this iftar Dua.
-However, following is another Supplication which a person can recite at the time of opening his/her fast.
+However, the following is another Supplication that a person can recite at the time of opening his/her fast.